ritual-net/infernet-cloud/README.md

 	* `smtp` – email relay service (used for sending user verification emails)

 8. Access the UI by opening a web browser and navigating to [http://localhost:3000](http://localhost:3000) (or the public URL of your server defined in the `SERVER_HOST` environment variable).

+	* Jump to [Using Infernet Cloud](#using-infernet-cloud) to get started with deploying an Infernet Node.

 9. Stop all services: